yashwant1810/Python_Automation/README.md

   - Cleanup after forwarding
   - Easy to configure and use

-For detailed instructions and setup, check the [emailbot README](https://github.com/yashwant1810/Python_Automation/tree/main/EmailBot).
+For detailed instructions and setup, check the [emailbot README](https://github.com/yashwant1810/Python_Automation/blob/1be81af5137fa608a0b958a4688110c701edfdb1/EmailBot/readme.md).

+## Youtube Downloader
+A simple Python script to download YouTube videos or audio using the pytube library.

+- **Features:**
+  - Forwards content downloaded to scecified directory
+  - Highest Resolution Downloaded
+  - Easy to configure and use

+For detailed instructions and setup, check the [youtube downloader README](https://github.com/yashwant1810/Python_Automation/blob/1be81af5137fa608a0b958a4688110c701edfdb1/YouTubeDownloader/readme.md).

 ## More to Come
 Stay tuned!
 I am continuously adding more automation scripts to this repository.
 Future additions will include: